facetoe/zenpy/docs/zenpy.rst

 Incremental endpoints accept either a datetime object or a unix timestamp as the ``start_time`` parameter.
-For example, the following code will retrieve all tickets created or modified in the last day:
+For example, the following code will retrieve all users created or modified in the last day:

 .. code:: python